World Wide Sports Agency Pty Ltd is the organizer of the Crocodile Trophy

 c) Cancel, postpone, reschedule or change the time and place of the event, or any stage of the event for any reason, any time.

-The organisers will not be liable for any loss, damage, cost or expense whether direct, indirect, consequential or otherwise suffered or incurred by any rider as a result of any such action taken by the organisers.
+The organizers will not be liable for any loss, damage, cost or expense whether direct, indirect, consequential or otherwise suffered or incurred by any rider as a result of any such action taken by the organizers.

 The race may be interrupted or delayed in part or in whole cancelled by external influences including rain, cyclone, flooding, fire, earthquake and / or acts of third parties.